FAQ List

 Who will participate in each roundtable, and how do they sign up?

-Roundtable participants will be able to sign up via Google Form shared in our newsletter and on our website.
+Roundtable participants will be able to sign up to join roundtables through the ALTA46 conference registration form.
 Roundtables will fill up on a first-come, first-served basis.
 The maximum number of participants is 15, including organizers (if there are 2 organizers, 13 participants can sign up, or 12 participants can sign up if there are 3 organizers).
-However, roundtables will also be open to unlimited audience members, who will be invited to join without participating (like auditors).

 What if I want to attend a roundtable, but not sign up as a participant?